Flag

 Sanctions

-China implements two types of economic sanctions: those mandated by the United Nations and its own counter-sanctions against foreign entities.
+China implements two types of economic sanctions: those mandated by the United Nations and its own unilateral sanctions established in response to foreign sanctions.
 The Ministry of Foreign Affairs and the Ministry of Commerce are responsible for administering and enforcing these sanctions, which often target regions with contested statuses like Taiwan and Hong Kong.

-The UK National Crime Agency has issued a Red Alert regarding Russia's attempts to circumvent sanctions through intermediary countries, including China.
-Businesses are advised to exercise caution with transactions involving high-priority items that may be linked to sanctions evasion.
+Additionally, the UK National Crime Agency has issued a Red Alert regarding Russia's attempts to circumvent sanctions through intermediary countries, including China.
+Businesses are advised to exercise caution and conduct due diligence on transactions involving high-priority items that may be linked to sanctions evasion.

 Bribery & Corruption